-Advanced Magnetoencephalography (MEG) technology uses superconducting sensors to record the tiny magnetic fields created by electric currents within the neurons of the human brain.
-It is completely non-invasive and silent.
-It poses no risk whatsoever - there are no injections, radiation or applied magnetic fields.
+Advanced Magnetoencephalography (MEG) technology uses superconducting sensors to record the tiny magnetic fields created by the human brain.
+It is completely safe, non-invasive and silent.
 It can be used even on children with no side effects.
-The Orion LifeSpan capitalises on this by including a dedicated pediatric helmet, optimized for five-year-olds.
+The Orion LifeSpan $^{\text{TM}}$ capitalises on this by including a dedicated pediatric helmet, optimized for five-year-olds.

-The primary clinical application of MEG is to detect interictal "spikes" in patients who suffer from epilepsy.
-These spikes mark the location where seizures begin and can help to accurately guide a surgeon to perform a successful resection procedure, resulting in a reduction or complete elimination of those seizures.
-MEG can also be used to precisely mark the location of sensory, language and motor functions within the brain.
+The primary clinical application of MEG is to detect activity from locations where epileptic seizures begin.
+This can help to accurately guide a resection surgery, resulting in a reduction or complete elimination of those seizures.
+MEG can also be used to precisely mark the location of sensory, language and motor functions.
 Knowledge of these locations is critical to the successful resection of a tumour or other lesion without subsequent mental impairment.

-Researchers worldwide use MEG to study normal and developing brain function in healthy individuals to further our understanding of the mysteries of the mind.
-They are developing exciting new diagnostic capabilities for disorders such as dementia, autism and traumatic brain injury.
+Furthermore, researchers worldwide use MEG to study normal and developing brain function.
+They are developing exciting new diagnostic capabilities for many debilitating disorders.